 The last word

-The school that many international parents initially saw as merely catching the overflow of the other, more established, international schools in the area, is increasingly finding its own identity.
-Many parents now consciously pick this school, and
+A school that many international parents initially saw as merely catching the overflow of the other, more established, international schools in the area, has been increasingly finding its own identity over the last few years.
+Many parents now

 Accreditations, inspections & memberships